 Thank you to everyone for supporting your children to create their masks.
 The children looked great wearing their masks and they got the chance to show their work on a parade around the school.
 Well done!

-Children were excited to demonstrate what careers they wish to pursue in the future.
+Children were excited to demonstrate the different careers they wish to pursue in the future.
 We had children who aspired to become police officers, racing drivers, vets and nail technicians.

 The children had fun exploring the changes that happen during Autumn.